Skip to main content

 Yaqona (Kava)

-A traditional non-alcoholic drink made from the root of the kava plant.
-It has a mildly sedative effect and is consumed in social ceremonies.
+A non-alcoholic drink made from the pounded root of the kava plant.
+It's mildly sedating and central to social ceremonies.

 herbal drink0%